hyperledger/besu-docs/docs/private-networks/get-started/system-requirements.md

 ---
 title: System requirements
-description: System requirements to sync and run Besu
+description: Ensure you meet the system requirements to sync and run Besu.
 sidebar_position: 1
 ---